Starting university is a significant point in a student’s life and we understand that you will want to help them settle in as quickly as possible.

 How you can help

-Reassure your son or daughter that it may take a while before they feel completely settled, but if they are open to trying new things and exploring opportunities to meet new people, they are likely to find their niche.
+- Reassure them that it may take a while before they feel completely settled, but if they are open to trying new things and exploring opportunities to meet new people, they are likely to find their niche.

-Having a rounded university experience and deleveloping skills is important in finding a good job after graduation.
-Encourage your son or daughter to get involved in clubs and societies to gain these skills.
+- Having a rounded university experience and developing skills is important in finding a good job after graduation.
+Encourage your them to get involved in clubs and societies to gain these skills and to explore the range of study support available.

 When the University should be involved